How To Upcycle, Recycle & Donate Old Pillows In The UK

 If your old pillow is past its best, then it may feel like the only option is to send it to landfill.
 But don’t chuck it in the bin just yet.

-Whilst there aren’t any standard avenues for recycling old pillows responsibly in the UK, there are lots of ways you can recycle them.
-Let’s chat through the available options:
+Whilst there aren’t any standard avenues for recycling old pillows responsibly in the UK, there are lots of ways you can keep them out of landfill.

 When it comes to sustainability, the single most eco-friendly option is always to repurpose and reuse.